 Red light cameras help to keep our crosswalks safe and prevent dangerous side impact crashes.
-Photo radar assists in reducing speeds to protect sensitive populations in school zones, construction zones and near parks.
+Photo radar assists in reducing speeds to protect sensitive populations in school zones, construction zones, residential neighborhoods, and near parks.

 In Denver, the data demonstrates clearly the safety benefit of this program.
-At the four locations where red light cameras operate, incidents of red light running have decreased since the inception of the program.
-A study conducted in the winter of 2016 revealed a decrease in average speeds on roads where a van present in just one week.
-Conversely, there is also a clear increase in average speed of vehicles after the van is removed.
+At the four locations where red light cameras operate, incidents of red light running have decreased and accidents have gone down.

 National research has demonstrated the life-saving impact of photo enforcement programs.
 In cities that turned on red light cameras, there were 21 percent fewer fatal red light running crashes per capita.
 In cities that turned off red light cameras, there were 30 percent more fatal red light running crashes per capita [citation: Statistical information from the Insurance Institute for Highway Safety, July 2016.].

 Photo speed has been used in Denver to improve traffic safety since 1998.
 The red light program has been in operation since 2008.
-Currently, Denver has four intersections equipped with red light cameras and operated 4 photo speed vans for two shifts daily during the week, and 2 vans for two shifts daily on the weekends.
+Currently, Denver has four intersections equipped with red light cameras and operates 4 photo speed vans for two shifts 7 days a week.

-Data tracking on the photo enforcement programs occurs regularly, including reports provided by the vendor and compiled by DPD and Public Works.
+Data tracking on the photo enforcement programs occurs regularly, including reports compiled by DPD and Public Works.
 The technologies have demonstrated an impact on speeds and crashes.
 The presence of photo radar vans has been shown to significantly reduce excessive speeding where it is deployed.

 Q: How are enforcement locations chosen?